GDPR Compliance &

 Data Protection Changes and GDPR Consultancy

 Data protection compliance has never been as important as it is today.
-In May 2018, the ageing Data Protection Act of 1998 was replaced by the The General Data Protection Regulation (GDPR) which has far more wide-reaching implications and ramifications for UK businesses.
+In May 2018, the ageing Data Protection Act of 1998 was replaced by the The General Data Protection Regulation (GDPR) and subsequently the UK Data Protection Act 2018, both of which have far more wide-reaching implications and ramifications for UK businesses.
 Contrary to popular belief, the UK’s decision to leave the European Union will not have a bearing on this.

 elucidate have been working in data protection for many years and have experienced data privacy consultants, industry proven methodologies and have supported a number of organisations and industries in complying with applicable data protection requirements.

 The General Data Protection Regulation depends upon a set of clearly defined concepts and entities to achieve its aim of transparency and application.
 An understanding of these is key to determining the context with which they apply to your business as a Data Controller and possibly a Data Processor also.